 “If you do not want to be forgotten when you are dead, either write something worth reading or do something worth writing.” –Ben Franklin.

-Now you have something.
-You have your book.
-It’s just the beginning, yes.
-But it’s all yours and if you keep going you will have your very own book.
-Why not try this?
 Is your book waiting for you to bring it to life?
 Is your life waiting for you to bring it into a book?

 If there is ever a good time to start writing it would at the end of one year with the hopefulness that a new year brings.
 So, my wish for you is to be bold!
 Start today.
 You won’t regret it.

 p.s.
 Know others who could benefit from this message?
 Please forward this to them.